AgileRL/AgileRL/docs/multi_agent_training/index.rst

 Training Loop
 ^^^^^^^^^^^^^

-Similarly to the off-policy alternative, you can use our off-the-shelf training function :func:`train_multi_agent_on_policy() <agilerl.training.train_multi_agent_on_policy.train_multi_agent_on_policy>`, which returns a population of trained agents and logged training metrics.
+You can use our off-the-shelf training function :func:`train_multi_agent_on_policy() <agilerl.training.train_multi_agent_on_policy.train_multi_agent_on_policy>`, which returns a population of trained agents and logged training metrics.

 .. collapse:: Training loop